-Professor of the Practice of Education and Director, Master's Program in Elementary Education, Dept. of Teaching & Learning
+Professor of the Practice of Education and Director, Master's Program in Elementary Education, Department of Teaching and Learning

-Courses on learning and instruction, assessment, and research on teaching.
+Courses on learning and design, assessment, and teaching as a social practice.

-- Participation in teaching and case development for the Tennessee Governors’ Academy for School Leadership.
+- Design and teaching of the module on building and sustaining professional learning cultures for the Tennessee Governors’ Academy for School Leadership.

 - Ongoing redesign of course and field experiences to more effectively center candidates’ learning in clinical practice in urban schools.
 These efforts also are intended both to improve teacher preparation, and to enable schools to take steps to reorganize in ways that might better serve their students.

 - Co-leadership of the ATLAS initiative, an I3 project led by the National Board for Professional Teaching Standards to design video case materials that support the ongoing learning of prospective and early career teachers of mathematics and science.
 This work represents an important step in articulating a continuum of expectations and support from teacher preparation to accomplished teaching.

 - Collaboration with school leadership and staff to advance the academic and professional learning model for GRAD Academy Memphis, a school anchored by the conviction that learners’ ideas, cultural backgrounds, and communities are central resources for rigorous learning and achievement.